AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/crm/zoho.md

 >[!IMPORTANT]
 >
 >The [!DNL Zoho CRM] source will be deprecated at the end of June 2025.
-You can use the [[!DNL Data Landing Zone]](../cloud-storage/data-landing-zone.md) in place of the [!DNL Zoho CRM] source.

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.